A 2,935-Mile Bike Ride Across America

 From Coast to Coast!

-On September 10, 2025, I’ll take on my biggest cycling challenge yet: 2,900 miles in 28 days, from San Diego to Tybee Island with PAC Tour.
-I’ve been training hard since December—despite a rough start with kidney stones.
-This ride isn’t just about distance; it’s about giving back while I have the opportunity.
-I’m grateful for great health to do this and am inspired by my faith, my late father, and my mom, whose lifelong volunteering continues to influence my path.
+On September 10, 2025, I started my biggest cycling challenge yet: 2,935 miles in 28 days, from San Diego to Tybee Island with PAC Tour.
+I trained hard since December—despite a rough start with kidney stones.
+This ride wasn’t just about distance; it was about giving back while I have the opportunity.
+I’m grateful for great health to have done this and was inspired by my faith, my late father, and my mom, whose lifelong volunteering continues to influence my path.

 Itinerary